hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 print(token["access_token"])
 ```

-Another snippet below shows the example of the PowerShell code used to obtain the access token.
+Another code snippet below shows an example using the PowerShell to obtain the access token.
 As in the previous code snippet, the client id and the client secret variables must be substituted accordingly.

 ```powershell
 $AuthUri = "https://sso.common.cloud.hpe.com/as/token.oauth2"